piquelab/QuASAR/README.md

 # QuASAR: Quantitative allele specific analysis of reads
 The QuASAR software package is engineered for joint genotyping of RNA-Seq data, identifying heterozygous loci, and conducting inference on allele specific expression (ASE).
 Prior to analsyis, RNA-Seq data must undergo alignment with a modern aligner, quality filtering, duplicate removal, and the creation of pileups.
-There are many tools available for pre-processing, but we will only describe the tools we used and expect the user to have basic familiarity with standard bioinformatics command-line tools.
+There are many tools and tutorials available for preprocessing Next Generation Sequencing data, but we will only describe the tools we used and expect the user to have basic familiarity with standard bioinformatics command-line tools.
 Our goal with this tutorial is to cover the following:

 1. Installing QuASAR
 2. Preprocessing